asciinema/asciinema/doc/asciicast-v2.md

 #### "b" - breakpoint

-Event of type `"b"` represents a playback breakpoint.
+Event of type `"b"` represents a breakpoint.

 When breakpoint is encountered in the event stream and "pause on breakpoint" functionality of the player is enabled, the playback should pause, and wait for the user to resume.

 `event-data` can be used to annotate (comment) a breakpoint.
-Annotations may be used to show a list of "chapters" (players that load whole recording into memory only).
+Annotations may be used to e.g. show a list of "chapters".

 ## Notes on compatibility